itserinlee/CPSC408_Subscription_Payment_App/README.md

 ***

-This a payment processing console app for magazine subscriptions.
+This is a payment processing console app for magazine subscriptions.
 The database runs on a cloud instance.
 Instructions for interacting with the app below.

 ### Entity-Relationship Model